 The major consumer “buying holidays” in Serbia are New Years’, Orthodox Christmas, and Orthodox Easter.
 Because of the start of traditional summer holidays period, the end of June and beginning of July are also popular among shoppers.

-Most internet users (more than 60%) in Serbia use the internet for social media.
-Over 3.2 million people in Serbia are active social network users, thanks to Facebook, Instagram, and YouTube, which are the leading social networks.
+In January 2022, the number of social media users in Serbia was 4.99 million, equivalent to 57.5 percent of the total population.
+Social media users in Serbia increased by 390 thousand (+8.5 percent) between 2021 and 2022 thanks to Facebook, Instagram, and YouTube, which are the leading social networks.
 Younger Facebook users use the platform as a source of information, while older users tend to use it for personal or other communication.
 Twitter is used mostly by politicians and journalists.
 LinkedIn is the fifth most popular social media platform, largely used by businesspeople.